MathisGuillet1/demo-kotlin/README.md

 ## Kotlin Documentation

-I am developing with Kotlin and I need help with concepts.
+To help you to start with Kotlin, you can check Kotlin Basics from the official documentation.

 [Kotlin concepts](https://kotlinlang.org/docs/home.html)

-I want to check something in standard library documentation.
+Also, you can check the standard library documentation.

 [Kotlin stdlib documentation](https://kotlinlang.org/api/latest/jvm/stdlib/)

 ## Kotlin and Spring

-I need spring documentation with Kotlin examples.

-No worries, Spring and Spring boot documentation both provides Java and Kotlin samples :
+If you are willing to write Kotlin for a Spring Boot application, both Spring and Spring Boot documentation provide Java and Kotlin samples:

 [Spring boot documentation](https://docs.spring.io/spring-boot/index.html)